Radapls/roulette/README.md

 ## Features

-- **Random Number Generation**: The app displays a random number from the roulette wheel each time a button is pressed.
+- **Random Number Picker**: The app displays a random number from the roulette wheel each time a button is pressed.
-- **Customizable Use**: Users can adapt the generated number for different fitness purposes (e.g., distance to run, time to train).
-- **Interactive Interface**: The app allows users to interact by pressing buttons to cycle through the roulette numbers.

 ## App Workflow

+The app have two options inside the app menu:
+1. Spin
-1. **Press the button** to increment the current number in the roulette list.
+   **Press the start button** and then click the spin option to start the roulette.
+2. Exit
-2. **Press the other button** to decrement the current number.
+   **Press the start button** and then click the spin option to start the roulette.

-3. The **number will be displayed** on the screen at a random position around the circle.
+After spin the roulette a random **number will be displayed** on the screen.
-4. Users can customize the meaning of the number (e.g., translating it to distance, time, etc.).

 ## Compatibility

-The **Roulette** app is currently designed for the **Garmin Forerunner 965**.
-Compatibility with other Garmin devices has not been tested yet.
+The **Roulette** app has just benn tested on the **Garmin Forerunner 965**.
+Compatibility with other Garmin devices will be added.

 ## Setup & Installation